Melkeydev/Building_NFT/README.md

 ### Will this cover everything?

-Nope, but it should get the ball rolling and allow you to search up things yourself to further improvr and learn.
+Nope, but it should get the ball rolling and allow you to search up things yourself to further improve and learn.

 ### How can I support?